Moriori: Culture and marae

 Today, despite the difficulties that the Moriori have faced, their culture is enjoying a renaissance, both in the Chatham Islands and New Zealand's mainland.
 This has been symbolised with the renewal of the Covenant of Peace at the new Kōpinga marae in January 2005 on Chatham Island.
 As of 2016, the marae has registered almost 800 Moriori descendants, with more than 3000 associated children.
 The Kopinga meeting place and Hokomenetai meeting house are based in the town of Waitangi, also on Chatham Island.

-In 2001 work began on preserving the vocabulary and songs of the Moriori people.
+In 2001, work began on preserving the vocabulary and songs of the Moriori people.
 They also received a $6 million grant from the Government to preserve their culture and language.
 The albatross remains important in Moriori culture: it is seen in the design of the Kōpinga marae and its feathers are worn in the hair of some Moriori as a sign of peace.
-The relationship between the Moriori and Ngati Mutunga is improving, and non-violence remains a cornerstone of the Moriori self image.
+The relationship between the Moriori and Ngāti Mutunga is improving, and non-violence remains a cornerstone of the Moriori self image.

-In 2002 land on the east coast of Chatham Island was purchased by the Crown (the Taia property).
+In 2002, land on the east coast of Chatham Island was purchased by the Crown (the Taia property).
 It is now a reserve and jointly managed by Moriori and the Crown.
 The Moriori are also actively involved with preserving the rakau momori (tree carvings) on the islands.

 Language

-English and to a lesser extent Māori are spoken by Moriori today.
 The now extinct Moriori language was Eastern Polynesian and closely related to Māori and Cook Island Māori with which it was mutually intelligible.
 It shared about 70% of its vocabulary with Māori; however, there were significant differences in grammar and pronunciation.
 There are modern attempts at creating learning materials to ensure the survival of what remains of the language.

 Political organisation

-In 2001 the two main political groups of Moriori united to form the Hokotehi Moriori Trust; however, some internal disputes remain.
+In 2001, the two main political groups of Moriori united to form the Hokotehi Moriori Trust; however, some internal disputes remain.
 The New Zealand Government recognises the Hokotehi Moriori Trust as having the mandate to represent Moriori in Treaty of Waitangi settlement negotiations.
 It is also a mandated iwi organisation under the Māori Fisheries Act 2004 and a recognised iwi aquaculture organisation in the Māori Commercial Aquaculture Claims Settlement Act 2004.
 The trust represents Moriori as an "iwi authority" for resource consents under the Resource Management Act 1991, and is a Tūhono organisation.
 The charitable trust is managed by ten trustees, with representation from both the Chatham Islands, and the North Island and South Island.
 It is based at Owenga on Chatham Island.